 Abusive parents turn to their children in a reverse dynamic of natural progress, they turn to the child for reassurance, comfort, and nurturing treating the child as an adult instead of respecting those boundaries.
 The child fear of abandonment is their response to abuse, this turns into compliance, sense of guilt, shame and often it becomes a fertile ground for that powerful and most primitive psychological defense: Denial.
 At first it feels like a relief, but is a temporary solace at best, it also interferes with your memories, with the reconstructions of your history, and narrative leaving you feeling doubtful of yourself or even if it has ever taken place or was just a bad dream.

-The system of Denial is also used by your parents who will exercise their own method of copying by deflecting the truth of their own actions, they may insist in saying that "its wasn't so bad" or "it didn't happen that way" or even and this is the most harmful projection of denial "it did't happen at all!"
+The system of Denial is also used by your parents who will exercise their own method of copying by deflecting the truth of their own actions, they may insist on saying that "its wasn't so bad" or "it didn't happen that way" or even and this is the most harmful projection of denial "it didn't happen at all!"

 The path to recovery is possible it will be an arduous task, can be frustrating, it will make you feel very angry but with the realization that you can take personal responsibility, build those boundaries it will optimize the journey to recovery.

 Counselling for Anxiety, Depression, Trauma, Narcissistic Abuse,